How Would An Apple-Disney Merger Make Any Sense?

 Source: YCharts

 From an operational perspective, it is also not very easy to identify significant redundancies that could be eliminated with the mega merger.
 More than likely, some of Disney's pieces that I believe to be non-congruent with Apple's business model, including parks and resorts, would need to be spun off rather than integrated.
-The transition process into the trillion-dollar company would probably be very noisy and distracting, to say the least, and the end-result would likely be underwhelming.
+The transition process into the trillion-dollar company would probably be very noisy and distracting, to say the least, and the end result would likely be underwhelming.

 Conclusion